bloch-code/aws-bootcamp-cruddur-2023/journal/week4.md

 ![Session file listing DB connections](https://github.com/bloch-code/aws-bootcamp-cruddur-2023/blob/main/_docs/assets/week%204/created_sessions_file.PNG)

-We have inserted records to our table in **DEV DB** and run our first query.
+We have inserted records to our table in **DB** and run our first query.

 ![Proof of records in dev DB](https://github.com/bloch-code/aws-bootcamp-cruddur-2023/blob/main/_docs/assets/week%204/records_in_the_table.PNG)